 There are a number of administrative matters that a dually registered professional should be aware of.
 An obvious example is the annual registration process – the dually-registered practitioner is required to complete the annual registration requirements, including any forms and payment of fees, of each college they are registered with.
 In addition, the dually-registered practitioner is required to engage in the quality assurance programs of any colleges they are registered with; this includes meeting the QA requirements and deadlines of each college.

 Dually registered professionals should be aware of the possibility that a concern or complaint against them can be received by one or both colleges.
-While each college independently investigates complaints filed against its members, it is possible that in some cases a complaint filed against the member at one college could prompt an investigation by the other college, even if the complaint was not originally filed with that college.
+While each college independently investigates complaints filed against its registrants, it is possible that in some cases a complaint filed against a registrant with one college could prompt an investigation by the other college, even if the complaint was not originally filed with that college.

 Being dually registered also has implications for clinical practice – a few examples will be covered off here.
-For more information, members are encouraged to connect with CRPO’s Practice Advisory Service.
+For more information, registrants are encouraged to connect with CRPO’s Practice Advisory Service.

 The nature of your dual-practice – Depending on the nature of your dual practice, there may be some overlap in the work you do as an RP and the work you do in your other professional capacity.
 Dually-registered professionals are encouraged to think carefully about where any overlap may or may not occur in their practice.
 If your other profession does not overlap with psychotherapy, consider whether it is appropriate to refer or treat the same client in the other role.